Descendants of Francis Marion Garrison

 Francis Marion Garrison, was the first child born to Isham and Lydia Stone Garrison.
 Frank married Mary Elizabeth Moore, daughter of William Moore and Mary Ann Clinkenbeard, who had lived on the bluff where Big Indian Creek joins White River (Now Baxter Boat Dock on Table Rock Lake, Stone Co.
 Mo)—On Sept 13, 1888 land patent #5862 Twp.
 21N, R24W 5Principal in Stone co.
 Mo. containing 80 ac. was acquired by Frank and Mary.
 They lived there until sometime during 1900 when they bought a farm on Kings River near Viola, Mo.

 He loved that farm and built a new house.
 He was known as a very good farmer and was also known as a very hard working man.
-I believe he had a big influence on my older brothers who long for and finally got a “river bottom “ farm.
-My mom says from the time Melvin was a small boy he would say he wanted a “bottom farm”.
+I believe he had a big influence on my older brothers who longed for and finally got a “river bottom farm".
+My mom said from the time Melvin was a small boy he would say he wanted a “bottom farm”.

 Frank Garrison died in 1928, two years before I was born so what I say here are things I have been told.
 Frank insisted his whole family worked very hard on that place.
 (See the stories of Docia and Lizzie and Aunt Lucy, on this site).
 The family consisted of several girls and three boys who were among the younger children.
 The girls did farm work right along beside their farther.
 My mother only went to the 3rd grade because as she said, “I had to stay home and help with the work”.